mhizsean/React-GPA-calc/README.md

 #### `npm start`

 #### Component
 A component is one isolated piece of interface.
 They are the building blocks of any React app and a typical React app will have many of these.
-In the case of this project we have 5 components. there different types of component, the **Functional(Stateless) Components** and the **Class(stateful) Components**
+In the case of this project we have 5 components. there different types of component, the **Functional(Stateless) Components** and the **Class(stateful) Components**.

 ##### Functional Components
 These components are purely presentational and are simply represented by a function that optionally takes props and returns a React element to be rendered to the page.
 Often refered to as;
 **Functional** because they are basically functions.